 Yogic management of Migrain

-The practices which are helpful in the management of Migraine are as under:
+The Holistic approach which are helpful in the management of Migraine are as under:

 Kriyas: Jalneti, Sutra neti, Kunjal (Vamana dhouti)